 Set many years before the rise of Voldemort, the Fantastic Beasts films follow Newt Scamander, two witchy sisters, and an American muggle as they attempt to stop the evil wizard Gellert Grindelwald’s plan for world domination.
 Featuring appearances by a young Albus Dumbledore and other Harry Potter cameos, the Fantastic Beasts series is an official prequel to Harry Potter’s Hogwarts years.

-The first two parts of a planned five-move series are Fantastic Beasts and Where to Find Them and Fantastic Beasts: The Crimes of Grindelwald.
-Similar to the stage play of Harry Potter and the Cursed Child, both Fantastic Beasts stories are available in book form as screenplays.
+The three installments in this Harry Potter prequel series are Fantastic Beasts and Where to Find Them, Fantastic Beasts: The Crimes of Grindelwald, and Fantastic Beasts: The Secrets of Dumbledore.
+Similar to the stage play of Harry Potter and the Cursed Child, the Fantastic Beasts stories are available in book form as screenplays.

 Harry Potter Illustrated Editions by J.K.
 Rowling and Jim Kay

 These deluxe hardcover editions of the Harry Potter books feature glorious full-color illustrations by artist Jim Kay, breathing new life into the imaginative world created by J.K.
 Rowling.
-The first four illustrated Harry Potter books (Sorcerer’s Stone, Chamber of Secrets, Prisoner of Azkaban, and Goblet of Fire) have been completed.
-The remaining novels in the series (Order of the Phoenix, The Half-Blood Prince, and The Deathly Hallows) will follow.
+The first five illustrated Harry Potter books (Sorcerer’s Stone, Chamber of Secrets, Prisoner of Azkaban, Goblet of Fire, and Order of the Phoenix) have been completed.
+The remaining novels in the series (The Half-Blood Prince and The Deathly Hallows) will follow.
 A fully illustrated edition of Fantastic Beasts and Where to Find Them (with art by Olivia Lomenech Gill) is also available.

 Harry Potter Popup Books by J.K.
 Rowling